AdobeDocs/analytics-platform.en/help/getting-started/cja-access-control.md

 ## Grant access to individual metrics or dimensions

-You cannot grant or deny permissions on individual metrics or dimensions in Customer Journey Analytics like you can in traditional Adobe Analytics.
+You cannot grant or deny permissions for individual metrics or dimensions in Customer Journey Analytics like you can in traditional Adobe Analytics.
 Metrics and dimensions can be modified in [data views](/help/data-views/data-views.md) and are thus subject to change in CJA.
 Changing them also retroactively changes reporting.

 ## Use cases